-- All development on the site will be either mixed use or residential. - Princes Highway Highway frontage to be showroom, SOHO or retail uses with residential or commercial uses above. - Oak Road SOHO uses to the intersection of Oak Road and the Highway with residential or commercial use above and the rest of the street to have an open space edge including retention of the existing STIF. - Flora Street Retail or commercial uses to the Flora Street frontage with entry points to residential uses above the ground level. - The piazza level for the rest of the development will be retail including the new major urban public open space with water body contemplating the water body in the park. - Given the site location, its exposure to Princes Highway, public transport links, the general lack of retail options within the area, the desire to reduce car travel for local needs and its proximity to major employment uses/worker populations there is a strong argument for providing a modest sized shopping centre on the site.
+- All development on the site will be either mixed use or residential. - Princes Highway Highway frontage to be showroom, SOHO or retail uses with residential or commercial uses above. - Oak Road SOHO uses to the intersection of Oak Road and the Highway with residential or commercial use above and the rest of the street to have an open space edge including retention of the existing STIF. - Flora Street Retail or commercial uses to the Flora Street frontage with entry points to residential uses from street level and above ground level. - The piazza level for the rest of the development will be retail including the new major urban public open space with a water body connecting to the water body in the park. - Given the site location, its exposure to Princes Highway, public transport links, the general lack of retail options within the area, the desire to reduce car travel for local needs and its proximity to major employment uses/worker populations there is a strong argument for providing a modest sized shopping centre on the site.
 The proposed retail will service weekly shopping needs for workers and residents of the site.
-This Centre will not compete with the existing retailing along Oak Road but rather will complement and integrate. - Below ground level car parking is proposed including parking for residents, retail, commercial as well as commuters.
+This Centre will not compete with the existing retailing along Oak Road but rather will complement and integrate it.